yhekal/libreplan-Annotated/doc/src/user/en/21-communications.rst

-Subcontractor Work Description
+Subcontractor work description
 ###############################

-While it is possible to leave this field empty, doing so can lead to errors in communication functionality when multiple empty fields exist.
+It is possible to keep this field empty.

+But if you do, you could get errors in communication functionality when multiple empty fields exist.

-Therefore, we strongly recommend always using a unique work description.
+We recommend to always use a unique work description.